WillEastbury/CircuitBreaker/readme.md

 --------------------------

-Simples, have fun! and please raise Github Issues if you find anything broken or would like to chat.
+Simples, have fun and please raise Github Issues if you find anything broken or would like to chat.

-Thanks,
+Thanks for reading!
 Will Eastbury

 --------------------------